Article

 Gingerbread houses outside mimicking a nearby building

-Show of your bakes during The Great NPS Baking Challenge
+Show off your baked goods during The Great NPS Baking Challenge

 NPS